TheOdinProject/curriculum/rails/active_record_queries.md

 All this is done at the database level, which is much faster than loading up a whole table of stuff into Ruby objects before parsing and chopping and calculating with it.

-In this lesson, we'll get into the more interesting and useful areas of Active Record.
+In this lesson, we'll get into the more interesting and useful areas of Active Record queries.
 You'll better understand what Active Record actually returns and how to manipulate the returned values at will.
+You'll also learn how to make your queries more efficient along the way.

+There's a lot of material to read and cover, but it basically follows the idea "anything you can do in SQL, you can do in Active Record".
+They mostly use the same terminology as well.
+Active Record just extends that functionality by giving you a suite of versatile methods (and concepts like Relations) to make it much more user-friendly along the way.

 ## You Should Understand